Asylum and exile. A history of the distinction between migrants / refugees

-On April 12, at 6.30 pm, we will have the great pleasure of hosting a virtual CRASH conference with political scientist and sociologist Karen Akoka, fresh from her publication in November of “Asylum and Exile.
+On April 12 2021 we had the great pleasure of hosting a virtual CRASH conference with political scientist and sociologist Karen Akoka, fresh from her publication in November of “Asylum and Exile.
 A History of the Refugee/Migrant Distinction" (La Découverte, 2020).
 The author describes and analyzes the trajectory of OFPRA, the French institution founded in 1952 and responsible for granting refugee status; she provides an insight into how the history of the distinction between migrants and refugees was established in France.

 Why is this book important?
 Since 2015 particularly, the public debate on the migratory movements observed at Europe's borders has been anchored on the question of how best to qualify migrant persons: are they refugees eligible for the protection provided by international conventions and European laws, or are they economic migrants who would have no claim to remain in Europe?